Skatteetaten/terraform-nomad-trino/README.md

 select * from <table>;
 ```

-To debug or continue developing you can use [presto cli](https://prestosql.io/docs/current/installation/cli.html) locally.
+To debug or continue developing you can use [Presto cli](https://prestosql.io/docs/current/installation/cli.html) locally.
 Some useful commands.
 ```text
 # manual table creation for different file types